oicr-gsi/shesmu/docs/implementation.md

 A number of plugin features can be added to the `PluginFileType` or the `PluginFile`.
-Anything placed in the `PluginFileType` will be a global defintion.
+Anything placed in the `PluginFileType` will be a global definition.
 When Shesmu administrator creates configuration file, Shesmu will spawn an instance of `PluginFile` to read that file.
 Any annotated methods attached the `PluginFile` will be created per-instance.
 The name of the configuration file will be included in the definition if it is created